nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Create account](../GUI files/create_account.png)

 This page is used to create a new account.
-1. The **customer** can insert all the informations and click on Save to register in the system.
+1. The **customer** can insert all the informations and click on *Create New Account* to register in the system.
 All the fields with * are required.
 2. The **customer** can click on *Back* button to go back to the Welcome Page.

 ##